Alaska Auto Rental Review

 Why did we choose Alaska Auto Rental for our Alaska road trip?

 We have been to Alaska several times and used different modes of transportation.
 This time we wanted to accomplish an ambitious plan.
-Our dream was to travel to Prudhoe Bay, cross the Arctic Circle, dip our feet in the icy Arctic Ocean, and drive the famous but challenging Dalton Highway.
+Our dream was to travel to Prudhoe Bay, cross the Arctic Circle and Coldfoot, dip our feet in the icy Arctic Ocean, and drive the famous but challenging Dalton Highway.

 However, it is not an easy trip.
 Few car rentals make it possible to drive this remote Alaska route.
 Few car rental companies in Alaska let motorists drive this challenging 414-mile highway.
 It is mainly a gravel road that winds through the mountains.
 One such company that rents cars for the Gravel Highway is Alaska Auto Rental.
 Their quote was the most reasonable, and contact with the company was top-notch.
 We repeatedly exchanged emails inquiring about renting a car on the Dalton Highway route.
 They were quick to send us specific and constructive responses.
 We received a great offer.
 That’s why we decided to go with Alaska Auto Rental.
 Below we describe this company, the booking policy, and the cars we used.